edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/how_does_360_work.md

   <div style="text-align:center">
   	<strong>Try It Yourself </strong>
   </div>
-  If you are completing the project as a TechStart Innovator at your school and you have teacher permission, post a 360-image of your classroom to the [Techstart Student Facebook group](https://www.facebook.com/groups/ts.students.arkansas/)
+  If you are completing the project as a TechStart Student Innovator at your school and you have teacher permission, post a 360-image of your classroom to the [Techstart Student Facebook group](https://www.facebook.com/groups/ts.students.arkansas/)
 </div>

 ## Conclusion